Jolkert/appalachia/README.md

 ## Commands
 ### Rock Paper Scissors `/rps`
-Using `/rps` you can challenge other users in a server to a rock paper scissors match.
+- Using `/rps challenge` you can challenge other users in a server to a rock paper scissors match.
 If the opponent accpets, you play by interacting with buttons on a message the bot will send in the channel the challenge was issued from.
 If you specify an integer in the `first_to` field, the game will continue until either player reaches the specified amount of wins.
+- Using `/rps leaderboard` you can view the leaderboard for current server.
+The bot keeps track of the wins and losses of each member of the server who has played rock paper scissors at least once in the server.
+You can also specify a specific member to view the scores of

 ### Dice Rolling `/roll`
 Using `/roll` you can enter an expression in